nextgis/docs_toolbox/source/tools.rst

 .. _toolbox_googlesheets2layer:

-Google sheets to Web GIS
+Google Sheets to Web GIS
 -------------------------

-Tool creates and updates point vector layer in NextGIS Web using Google Sheets.
+Tool creates or updates point vector layer in NextGIS Web using Google Sheets.
-Table must contain 'lat' and 'lon' fields and be accessible via shared link for reading.
+Spreadsheet must contain 'lat' and 'lon' fields and be accessible for reading via shared link.
 Coordinate reference system - WGS84.

 Input:

-*  Web GIS link, example: https://sandbox.nextgis.com
+*  Web GIS link, example: https://sandbox.nextgis.com.
 *  Web GIS user login.
-User must have writing access
+User must have writing access.
-*  Web GIS User password
+*  Web GIS User password.
 *  Vector layer ID to update.
-Use '0' to create new vector layer
+Use '0' to create new vector layer.
-*  Resource group id for data.
-Use only to create new layer, not to update of existing
+*  Resource group ID.
+Specify the group to upload layer to.
+Use only if creating a new layer.
-*  Google Sheets ID (eg '1cKvjCMBZajaortAkdQqVwQ_06LuLm3bHyvybJgmAeQg') or URL.
+*  Google Sheets ID (e.g. '1cKvjCMBZajaortAkdQqVwQ_06LuLm3bHyvybJgmAeQg') or URL.
 This link should be accessible for data reading.
-*  Mode - ADD or REPLACE new/existing layer
+*  Mode: ADD - to append data to existing layer or to create a new layer; REPLACE - to rewrite existing layer.

 Output: